The Sauce and Swag of Alvin Kamara: From Alabama Afterthought to Saints Star

 Welcome to New Orleans, Alvin Kamara.

 He is the front-runner for Offensive Rookie of the Year.
 He leads the NFL in yards per carry, with an average of 7.0.
-He leads the NFL in points scored by a non-kickers, with 68.
+He leads the NFL in points scored by non-kickers, with 68.
 With four games left to play, he has become only the third rookie in NFL history—and the first in 37 years—to have 600 rushing and 600 receiving yards.

 As he returns to play his hometown team in Atlanta on Thursday—with "404" tattooed on his chest—Kamara has the 9-3 Saints in prime position to unseat the Falcons as NFC South champs.